Petula Clark

+Biography

-Life and career
+Early career

-Clark was born to Doris (née Phillips) and Leslie Noah Clark in Ewell, Surrey, England on 15 November 1932.
+Petula Clark was born Sally Clark on 15 November 1932 in Ewell, Surrey, England to Doris (née Phillips) and Leslie Noah Clark.
 Both of Clark's parents were nurses at Long Grove Hospital in Epsom.
 Clark's mother had Welsh ancestry and her father was English.
-Sally's stage name "Petula" was invented by her father, who joked that it was a combination of the names of his two former girlfriends, Pet and Ulla.
+Clark's stage name, Petula, was invented by her father, who joked that it was a combination of the names of his two former girlfriends, Pet and Ulla.

-During the Second World War Clark lived with her sister at the home of their grandparents in Abercanaid, near Merthyr Tydfil, a small stone house with no electricity or running water, and a toilet at the bottom of the garden.
+Clark grew up in Abercanaid, near Merthyr Tydfil in Wales.
 Her grandfather was a coal miner.
-Her first ever live audience was at the Colliers' Arms in Abercanaid.
-She also recalls living just outside London during the Blitz and watching the dogfights in the air and running to air-raid shelters with her sister.
+Her first ever live audience was in 1939 at the Colliers' Arms in Abercanaid.
+She also recalls living just outside London during the Blitz, watching the dogfights in the air and running to air-raid shelters with her sister.
 Later, when she was eight, she joined other children to record messages with the BBC to be broadcast to members of their families in the forces.
 The recording event was in the Criterion Theatre, an underground theatre that was safe.
-When the air-raid siren went off other children were upset and a call went out for someone to step forward and sing to calm them.
-Petula volunteered, and they liked her voice so much, in the control room they recorded her.
-Her song was "Mighty Rose".
+When the air-raid siren sounded other children were upset and a call went out for someone to step forward and sing to calm them.
+Clark volunteered, and they liked her voice so much in the control room that they recorded her.
+Her song was "Mighty Like a Rose".

-As a child Clark sang in the chapel choir and showed a talent for mimicry, impersonating Vera Lynn, Carmen Miranda and Sophie Tucker for her family and friends.
-Her father introduced her to theatre in 1944 when he took her to see Flora Robson in a production of Mary Stuart; she later recalled that after the performance, "I made up my mind then and there I was going to be an actress. ...
+As a child, Clark sang in the chapel choir and showed a talent for mimicry, impersonating Vera Lynn, Carmen Miranda and Sophie Tucker for her family and friends.
+Her father introduced her to theatre in 1944 when he took her to see Flora Robson in a production of Mary Stuart.
+She later recalled that after the performance, "I made up my mind then and there I was going to be an actress. ...
 I wanted to be Ingrid Bergman more than anything else in the world."
-Her first public performances were as a singer, however: in 1945 she performed with an orchestra in the entrance hall of Bentall's Department Store in Kingston upon Thames for a tin of toffee and a gold wristwatch.
+However her first public performances were as a singer.
+In 1945, she performed with an orchestra in the entrance hall of Bentall's Department Store in Kingston upon Thames for a tin of toffee and a gold wristwatch.